 Please contact us if you would like further information about any of these activities or excursions.
 Many of the optionals are payable in Africa in USD (cash).
 A few may be payable in local currencies.
-(Prices are given as a guide only as at July 2019)
+(Prices guide only as at May 2020)